 RESEARCH & CONSULTANCY

-The Centre will focus on applied research and disseminate outputs both to relevant journals and to professional audiences through a series of online resources, articles and discussion pieces.
+The Community will focus on Innovative technology for use in varied design disciplines including digital heritage reconstruction and interpretation, education, health, sport and instructional design.
 The emphasis will generally focus on human-centred design and innovation processes.
 The Centre will further develop areas of RKE expertise such as ideation, empathic design, user-experience and user-interface design, collaborative design processes, rapid prototyping, concept visualisation, business modelling and simulation, and transformative consumer research.

-The Centre will engage with a wide variety of teaching programmes, both under and post-grad, but will focus the engagement in key development areas:
+The Community will engage with a wide variety of teaching programmes, both under and post-grad, but will focus the engagement in key development areas:

 - MA in Digital Media Practice – Interaction Design, Visualisation, Design Thinking, Motion Graphics, and Advertising, Marketing and Branding Design.